 Plan E members receive a prorated post-retirement benefit increase of 2 percent for service credit earned on and after June 4, 2002.
 The portion payable is based on a ratio of the member's years of service earned on and after June 4, 2002 to the member's total years of service.
 The portion of the full 2 percent increase not provided for may be purchased by the member.
 COLA adjustments for members with service credit earned prior to June 4, 2002 are based on a ratio of months of service earned on and after June 4, 2002 divided by the total months of service.

 Consumer Price Index (CPI)

+Annual Rate of 2.75 Percent

-Increase of 2.75 percent per annum.
-This rate was adopted beginning with the June 30, 2016 valuation.
+This rate was adopted beginning with the June 30, 2016 valuation and reaffirmed in the 2019 triennial experience study.

 Rates of Separation From Employment